Packaging ESP-IDF Components

 url: "https://mycomponent.com" # The homepage of the component.
 It can be a GitHub repository page.

-For information about additional fields in the manifest please check the manifest file reference.
+For information about additional fields in the manifest, please check the manifest file reference.

-Create License File
+Create a License File

 Once you've uploaded your component, other users can discover, download, and use it.
 Including a license with your component is crucial to ensure proper usage.